Project: Sluice Boxes State Park

 Project Difficulty: Moderate

-MWA's Volunteer Trail Crew is headed to Sluice Boxes for our first ever trail maintenance project in a Montana State Park.
-Sluice Boxes is located along Belt Creek in the Little Belt Mountains.
+MWA's Volunteer Trail Crew is headed back to Sluice Boxes for our last trip of 2020!
+Sluice Boxes State Park is located along Belt Creek in the Little Belt Mountains.
 The park contains one trail that closely follows Belt Creek, winding through steep canyon walls and providing glimpses of old mines and railroads from yesteryear.
 The trail doesn't receive regular maintenance so our Volunteer Trail Crew will have plenty of work to do.
 We'll be installing crib walls, retreading sloughed sections of trail and brushing the corridor to improve travel conditions.
 Come join us as we put an exclamation mark on our trail season with a service adventure in the Little Belts!

 About the Area

 Sluice Boxes State Park contains "soaring cliffs and precipitous ledges marking the Belt Creek Canyon as it slices out of the Little Belt Mountains and winds toward the town of Belt.
 Remains of mines, a railroad, and historic cabins line Belt Creek as it makes its way through the beautiful canyon carved in limestone.
 This rugged area has seen its share of prospectors searching for precious metals, miners, muleskinners, smelter men, and railroaders building bridges.
 The Barker mines and the Montana Central Railroad are just a part of the rich history of Sluice Boxes State Park." – stateparks.mt.gov.

 Meeting Time & Place

 Thursday, Sept.
 10, 6 p.m. at Sluice Boxes State Park

 Head East on US 87 South/US 89 South toward Belt

 Continue on US 87 South/US 89 South past Belt for approx. two more miles